 I’ve had several requests for an example of the social media planning calendar I use.
 Some call this a social media editorial calendar.
-I mentioned this in a previous article.
 Because I love to see people get excited about planning their social media, I’m going to give you a copy of my template for free!
 It’s a Microsoft Excel document (.xls).
 If you aren’t able to open it, please post a comment at the end of the article and I’ll help you out!

 To receive your copy of this template, all I ask is that you enter your name and email in the form below and I’ll send you an email with a special download link to start making your social media strategy awesome!
 You’ll also receive a complimentary subscription to my E-Zine, packed with useful tips and articles to help you market your business.

 Get Your Calendar Now!

 If you use this tool, I promise you your social media management will be much easier to plan and execute!
 This calendar takes the guesswork out of creating social media content.
 I don’t know about you, but when I sit down to try and come up with ideas, I draw a blank.
 By planning your content ahead of time and making lists of things to post, you don’t even have to think about it when it comes times to post.
 Your posts are sure to be relevant, timely, and consistent.

 Here’s how I use this planning calendar step-by-step:

 - Plan to Plan!
 The first thing I do is schedule some time each week to plan out my social media for the upcoming week.
 I choose Wednesday mornings, but you pick whatever is best for you.

 - Build a Library.
 The very first time I used a calendar, I scheduled some extra time to build a library of ideas and resources for my posts.
 I created a list of quotes, a list of blog articles, and a list of different questions people ask me or topics I could post about.